-3D Scanning Sculpture Case Study – From ‘Hi-Res’ 3D scan to traditional foundry cast bronze!
+From 3D scan to traditional foundry cast bronze

 Clients ask us to 3D scan and reproduce a wide variety of interesting and beautiful objects.
 However, every once in a while we are asked to reproduce a piece that really stands out.
 The following case study provides a quick overview on such a piece from a private client, who has kindly granted us permission to show some imagery.
-This particular client loved their original sculpture so much, that they wanted another copy produced for their second home.
+This particular client loved their original sculpture so much, that they wanted another copy produced for a second home.

-Our brief was to produce a 1:1 scale replica, that would then be traditionally cast in finest bronze by the UK’s leading foundry.
-However, what made this particular piece challenging was the fragility of the original sculpture, which had apparently been hand crafted in plaster of Paris by the Artist in the late 1920’s.
-We therefore needed to take great care whilst performing the 3D scan, to ensure the integrity of this quite fragile piece.
-Of course, being a none-contact technology, high resolution 3D digital scanning was the ideal solution for this application.
+Our brief was to produce a 1:1 scale replica, to be traditionally cast in the finest bronze by a UK leading bronze foundry.
+However, what made this project particularly challenging was the fragility of the original sculpture, which was hand crafted in plaster of Paris by the Artist in the late 1920’s.
+We therefore needed to take extreme care whilst performing the 3D scan, to ensure the integrity of this very fragile object.
+Of course, being a none-contact technology, high resolution 3D digital scanning provides an ideal solution for this type of application.

 Once the original bust had been very carefully 3D scanned, we then imported the RAW 3D scan data into specialist 3D sculpting software.
 This software enables us to clean up the RAW 3D scan data, in order to make everything perfect.
 This digital sculpting process is carried out by one of our senior 3D digital sculptors.
 Think of this as on-screen 3D digital sculpting by hand, using many reference photographs of the original item, and taking many hours to complete.

-Once the digital mastering process was completed, the 3D digital master file was 3D printed at 1:1 scale using a high-end SLA printer.
-The completed 3D print then needed to go through a hand-finishing process in order to carefully remove any 3D print layering and add back any super fine detailing by a hand sculpting process.
-This particular stage of the process takes many hours, carefully working the 3D print surface by hand, millimetre-by-millimetre, using reference photography of the original piece as our guide.
-This is a particularly tricky process as the 3D print wall thickness is only 3mm thick!
-Once the hand finishing is complete, the model was surface sealed ready for the foundry casting process stages.
+Once the digital mastering process is completed, the 3D digital master file is 3D printed at 1:1 scale using a high-end SLA 3D laser printing system.
+The completed 3D print then needs to go through our in-house hand-finishing process, in order to carefully remove any 3D print layering and add back any super fine detailing by a hand sculpting process.
+This particular stage of the process takes many hours, where we carefully work the 3D print surface by hand, millimetre-by-millimetre, using reference photography of the original piece as our guide.
+This is a particularly tricky process as the 3D print wall thickness is only 3mm thick.
+Once the hand finishing is complete, the model is surface sealed ready for the foundry casting process.

-Finally, we would like to say a special thank you to our client on this project, for allowing us to show this fabulous art piece as it has progressed through the different stages.
-We hope it will provide them many years enjoyment in their new home.
+Finally, we would like to say a special thank you to our client on this project, for allowing us to show this fabulous art piece reproduction as it has progressed through the different stages.
+We hope it will provide the owners many years of enjoyment in their new home.